EmranAhmed/ultimate-page-builder/README.txt

 5. Log in to your WordPress dashboard.
 6. Navigate to Plugins -> Installed
 7. Activate the plugin

+== Frequently Asked Questions ==

+= How to add section? =

+Edit a page with **Ultimate Page Builder**, Click on **SECTION** tab and click on **ADD SECTION** button to add new tab.

+= How to disable builder on specific page? =

+Go to **Settings Panel** and you will find **ENABLE / DISABLE** toggle option to enable or disable page builder on specific page.

+= Does it show short codes on page when uninstalled or disabled plugin? =

+No, It doesn't.

+= Is it possible to extend? =

+Yes, Ultimate Page Builder is easily extend able.

+= I am a theme developer, Can I save my pre build templates for my clients? =

+Yes, you can save your generated template contents.

+= Is it possible to save section for future use? =

+Yes, it is possible to save section and re-use on any of your page with page builder.

+= As a theme developer I use Twitter Bootstrap to develop my theme.
+Is it possible to use Bootstrap with Ultimate Page Builder? =

+Yes.

+== Screenshots ==

+1. Sections panel to add new section.
+2. Settings panel to enable or disable page builder on specific page or change element position display.
+3. Elements panel.
+4. Row and Column panel of a section.
+5. Section settings fields
+6. Show notice to use grid column simplified form and generate a simplified ratio.
+7. Saved Section
+7. Contact form 7 settings

 == Changelog ==